apache/pulsar/site2/docs/client-libraries-python.md

 ```
 ### Multi-topic subscriptions

 In addition to subscribing a consumer to a single Pulsar topic, you can also subscribe to multiple topics simultaneously.
-To use multi-topic subscriptions, you can supply a regular expression (regex).
+To use multi-topic subscriptions, you can supply a regular expression (regex) or a `List` of topics.
 If you select topics via regex, all topics must be within the same Pulsar namespace.

 The following is an example.